-Confidential patient data is being targeted at a huge cost to healthcare organisations
+Confidential patient data is being targeted at a huge cost to healthcare organisations.
+Here are the latest cyber security facts and figures on recent breaches.

 The healthcare industry is at risk.